vimaec/vim/README.md

 The `generator` field contains the name of the program used to generate or edit the VIM.

-The `schema` field contains the version of the object model schema.
+The `schema` field contains the version of the VIM Object Model.

 ## Assets Buffer
 The assets section of a BIM is also a BFAST container.
 It may contain any number of buffers with any names.
 Buffers prefixed with the name `texture/` are assumed to be texture files.
 By convention buffers prefixed with the name `render/` contain image files.
 The asset buffer `render/main.png` is used as the PNG thumbnail of the VIM file.